 - optional for garnish: chopped scallion

-- Place the salmon filets in a baking dish, sealable container, or zipped-top bag.
+- Place the salmon fillets in a baking dish, sealable container, or zipped-top bag.
 Whisk the maple syrup, soy sauce, sesame oil, and garlic together in a medium bowl.
-Pour over the salmon filets, coating them thoroughly.
+Pour over the salmon fillets, coating them thoroughly.
 Cover the dish/seal the container or bag.
-Refrigerate for 15 minutes or up to 8-9 hours.
+Refrigerate for 15 minutes or up to 8–9 hours.

 - Preheat oven to 375°F (191°C).
-Line a baking sheet with aluminum foil or a silicone baking mat.
+Line a baking sheet with aluminum foil, parchment paper, or a silicone baking mat.
 Set aside.

-- Line the marinated salmon filets on the baking sheet and top each with sesame seeds.
-Hold onto the used marinade– see step 4.
-Bake the salmon for 15-20 minutes depending on thickness, about 10 minutes per 1-inch inch thickness measured from the thickest part of the filet or until the thickest part reaches 145°F (63°C) internal heat.
-If desired for crispier edges, broil the salmon on high for the last 3 minutes.
+- Line the marinated salmon fillets on the baking sheet and top each with sesame seeds.
+Hold onto the used marinade—see step 4.
+Bake the salmon for 15–20 minutes depending on thickness, about 10 minutes per 1-inch inch thickness measured from the thickest part of the fillet or until the thickest part reaches 145°F (63°C) internal heat.
+If desired (for crispier edges), broil the salmon on high for the last 3 minutes.

-- The glaze: Pour the used marinade into a small saucepan or skillet.
-Bring to a boil, then reduce heat to low-medium and simmer for 5 minutes.
+- Reduce the glaze: Pour the used marinade into a small saucepan or skillet.
+Bring to a boil, then reduce heat to medium-low and simmer for 5 minutes.

 - Remove cooked salmon from the oven.
 Garnish with chopped scallion and serve with thickened maple glaze.